Union Pacific's Utah Division

 1948 Changes

 On January 1, 1948 the Utah Division was cut back to include just the former OSL north from Salt Lake City to McCammon.
-The California Division was extended to Salt Lake City, with the Salt Lake City to Lynndyl (the old Utah Southern) line being designated as the First Subdivision, and the newer Salt Lake City to Lynndyl Leamington Cutoff being designated as the Second Subdivision.
+The California Division was extended to Salt Lake City, with the Salt Lake City to Lynndyl portion being designated as the First Subdivision, and the newer Salt Lake City to Lynndyl portion (by way of the Leamington Cutoff) being designated as the Second Subdivision.
 The Lynndyl to Milford line became the Third Subdivision, and the Milford to Caliente line became the Fourth Subdivision.
 All as part of the expanded California Division.

 At the same time, the Utah Division was expanded east to Green River, cutting back the Wyoming Division.
 The Utah Division was also expanded north to Pocatello, and on to Butte, cutting back the Idaho Division to Pocatello.
 New No. 1 timetables for each division were issued on February 29, 1948 reflecting these changes.